JakeHump/dwa15-spring2017-notes/03_Laravel/15_Composer_Packages.md

 });
 ```

-When you visit `/random` in the browser, you should see some output of a random string of letters and numbers, e.g. `ElAivf96`.
+When you visit this action you should see some output of a random string of letters and numbers, e.g. `ElAivf96`.

 Note that in this example, we weren't guided to add any providers or aliases in `config/app.php` like we did with debugbar.